Star Wars Holiday Special: Canonicity of the special

 Despite the unpopularity of the special, Lucasfilm maintained its status as part of the continuity, placing it halfway between Episodes IV and V. From 1978 to 2014, most elements of the Holiday Special fell under a secondary level of canon superseded by other licensed works.

-This was clarified in 2007 by Leland Chee, who maintains Lucasfilm's internal continuity database called "the Holocron".
+This was clarified in 2007 by Leland Chee, who maintained Lucasfilm's internal continuity database called "the Holocron".
 According to Chee, the Holocron contained at least 28 entries about The Star Wars Holiday Special by that point.
 These placed all elements referred to in other works, such as Life Day and Chewbacca's family members, in an intermediary level of canon.
 Chee stated that elements not subsequently referred to were given the next lowest rank.

-Chee also confirmed that Leslie Schofield appears as an unnamed character in The Star Wars Holiday Special and not the character he played in A New Hope named Chief Bast.
+Chee also confirmed that Leslie Schofield appears, via deleted footage from A New Hope, as an unnamed character in The Star Wars Holiday Special, and not the character he played in the former named Chief Bast.
 Previously this confusion had caused some fans to question whether Bast's death aboard the Death Star was genuine (drawing on a hint in the Customizable Card Game).

-After Lucasfilm was acquired by The Walt Disney Company, the Holocron was retired.
-Only the episodic films and animated series beginning with The Clone Wars were declared to be part of the new canon.
-J. J. Abrams sardonically referred to the holiday special as canon in a 2015 interview.
-Life Day was mentioned in "Chapter 1: The Mandalorian", the first episode of the canon live-action series The Mandalorian (2019).
+After Lucasfilm was acquired by The Walt Disney Company, the Holocron was retired, although J. J. Abrams confirmed that the special was still "definitely canon" in a 2015 interview.
+Life Day was mentioned in "Chapter 1: The Mandalorian", the first episode of the canonical live-action series, The Mandalorian (2019).
+A hologram circus similar to the one used by Lumpy was used in "This Could Be a Real Adventure", the first episode of another canonical live-action series, Star Wars: Skeleton Crew (2024).

 Later appearances

 After being introduced by the special, the character Boba Fett and the planet Kashyyyk have gone on to play integral roles in the franchise, making their first film appearances in The Empire Strikes Back and Revenge of the Sith, respectively.
-Apart from this, more specific references to The Star Wars Holiday Special have been made including:
+Apart from this, more specific references to The Star Wars Holiday Special have been made, including: